Move cursor over the icon to see details.

 Daily Technical Indicators: [See ADSK daily technical indicators chart]

-The distance between the Bollinger Bands (35.09%) is close to one year high (31.14%).
-It is 220.62% higher then one year average.
-It indicates the period of high volatility of the stock price, and it is considered a sell signal for the option traders.
+The price has closed on Friday above the upper Bollinger Band.
+It is considered a bullish signal.
 The Bollinger Bands are often used with a non-oscillator indicator like chart patterns or a trendline.
 The signals are considered more reliable if these indicators confirm the recommendation of the Bollinger Bands.
 Use the following links to access the Bollinger Bands Help, or use the Technical Stock Screener to see the list of stocks with the price above the Upper Bollinger Band or below the Lower Bollinger Band.